zach28attack/Sekai-no-Ko/README.md

 # Sekai no Ko - 世界の子

-(a work in progress)

 ## Description

-A webiste to help passionate people with a desire to learn Japanese practice their reading, writing, and listening skills.
+A webiste to help passionate Japanese language learners with their reading skills.

 ## Tech

-Will be built with React, Node, Express, and MongoDB
+Built with React, Node, and Express